deathwatchgaming/Unity-Countdown/README.md

 Description:

- Most example instructions need some sort of test plane / terrain and characterController to test out, thus one would not be able to test such if they do not already have one to test stufff with.
-As such provided here is just a simple testercontroller for testing stuff if the end-user needs such and does not already have something.
+ Most example instructions need some sort of "test plane / terrain" and a "characterController" to test things out, thus one would not be able to test such if they do not already have one to test stuff with.
+As such, provided here is just a simple
+ "tester controller" provided for testing stuff if the end-user needs such and does not already have something.

 Setup Info: